Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 - `cmatrix` : infinite program simulating the display from the Matrix in the terminal
 - `debsums` : compare the checksum of deb packages with the ones stored in metadata to ensure they were not tampered with
 - `dialog` : in-shell popup tool used in Bash scripts
+- `fastfetch` : system info script printing distribution logo and info on terminal (successor of Neofetch)
 - `firewalld` : popular Linux firewall on top of `iptables` or `nftables` backend
 - `git` : most popular version control system for code and configuration files
 - `gobuster` : enumeration tool for web URIs, DNS sub-domains, virtual hosts and AWS/GCP buckets